Find answers to frequently asked questions about the mathematics major at Widener.

 What can I do with a degree in mathematics?

 Lots of things!
 Mathematicians are valued for their abstract thinking and problem-solving skills.
 Math majors are employed in industries such as actuarial science, business, computing, economics, finance, and law.
-For more information see the American Mathematical Society (AMS), the Mathematical Association of America (MAA), and Coolmath for examples.
+For more information see the American Mathematical Society (AMS) and the Mathematical Association of America (MAA).

 I have AP calculus credit.
 Does that count towards a math major?